 Connections to the furnace are clearly marked.
 Return (from the building) are the top ports.
 Supply (to the building) are the bottom ports.
 The installation of isolation valves at both ends of the pump is recommended as well as a valve at the return line.
-This will allow you to shut off water supply if repairs or additional heating components are added to the system.
-Your main power is connected to the junction box at the back of the furnace and should be connected by a qualified technician.
+This will allow you to shut off the water supply if repairs or additional heating components are added to the system.
+Your main power is connected to the junction box at the back of the furnace and should be connected by a qualified technician, see page 21-22 for electrical schematics.